 There are 2 main causes of hair loss: genetics and nutrition.

-We have no control over genetics, but we do have control over our diet.
+We have no control over genetics (which typically presents as pattern hair loss), but we do have control over our diet.

 Over time, deficiencies in many nutrients have been suspected of causing hair loss:

 - Amino acids (L-lysine in particular)

 I’m going to break them down one-by-one to see if the science actually supports the claims.

 Can a Zinc Deficiency Cause Hair Loss?